-Mortar for exterior masonry above grade:

-Loadbearing: Type [N] [S] [M] based on [Property] [Proportion] specifications.
-[Consultant to amend with details]

-Non-loadbearing: Type [N] [S] based on Property Proportion specifications.
-[Consultant to amend with details]

-Parapet walls, chimneys, unprotected walls: Type [N] [S] based on [Property] [Proportion] specifications.
-[Consultant to amend with details]

-Mortar for foundation walls, manholes, sewers, pavements, walks, patios and other exterior masonry at or below grade: Type M based on [Property] [Proportion] specifications as noted in CSA A179-14 [Consultant to amend with details].

 Mortar for interior masonry:

-Loadbearing: Type [S] [N] [M] based on [Property] [Proportion] specifications as noted in CSA A179-14.
+Loadbearing: Type S based on Proportion specifications as noted in CSA A179-14.

-Non-loadbearing: Type [O] [N] based on [Property] [Proportion] specifications as noted in CSA A179-14.
-[Consultant to amend with details]
+Non-loadbearing: Type S based on Proportion specifications as noted in CSA A179-14.

 The following applies regardless of the mortar types and uses specified above:

-Mortar for calcium silicate brick and concrete brick: Type O based on Proportion specifications.

-Mortar for stonework: Type [N] based on [Proportion] [Property] specifications.

-Mortar for grouted reinforced masonry: Type [S] based on [Property] [Proportion] specifications.
-[Consultant to amend with details]Mortar for pointing: Type [S] based on Property Proportion specifications as noted in CSA A179-14.
+Mortar for grouted reinforced masonry: Type S based on Proportion specifications as noted in CSA A179-14.

-Mortar for glass block: 1 part Portland cement, 1 part hydrated lime, 4 parts aggregate by volume.

-White mortar: use white Portland cement and lime white masonry cement to produce the mortar type specified in the Contract Documents.

-Coloured mortar: use a colouring admixture not exceeding 10% of the cement content by mass, or integrally coloured masonry cement, to produce coloured mortar to match the approved sample.

-Non-staining mortar: use non-staining masonry cement for the cementitious portion of the specified mortar type.

 Grout: in accordance with CSA A179-14, Table 3.
-[Consultant to verify cross reference to updated standard and amend as required]
+Coarse Grout.
+Maximum size of coarse aggregate 10 mm.
+Compressive strength of grout 20 MPa at 28 days

-Parging mortar: Type [N] in accordance with CSA A179-14.
-[Consultant to amend with details]
+Parging mortar: Type N in accordance with CSA A179-14.

 Mixes

-Colour and admixtures: Mix grout to a semi-fluid consistency.

-Coloured mortars: Incorporate [colour] [and] [admixtures] into mixes in accordance with the manufacturer's instructions.

-Use a clean mixer for coloured mortar.

 Pointing mortar: Pre-hydrate pointing mortar by mixing the dry ingredients, then mix again adding just enough water to produce a damp unworkable mix that will retain its form when pressed into a ball.
 Allow the mix to stand for a minimum of 1 hour and a maximum of 2 hours, then remix with sufficient water to produce mortar of a proper consistency for pointing.

 EXECUTION